galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The exercises are beginner level, but you should know how molecular sequence data is produced and what it looks like.
 Maybe you've even built phylogenetic trees before but want to know more about the principles behind the tools.

-This tutorial does not cover workflows all the way from read data to phylogeny, multiple sequence alignment or Bayesian methods.
+This tutorial does not cover workflows for taking read data to phylogeny, multiple sequence alignment or Bayesian methods.
 We’ve included recommended reading and tutorials on these topics in the resources section.

+This tutorial is adapted from a 2019 workshop that was run by Australian BioCommons and Michael Charleston from the University of Tasmania.

 > <agenda-title></agenda-title>
 >